yamin-faruque-sazim/API-testing/README.md

 # API Testing Assessment

-This repository contains a simple Express.js application for an API testing assessment.
-The application provides endpoints to perform CRUD operations on products, including support for nested information such as categories and details.
+This repository contains a simple Express.js application for Section 2 Part B of the assessment.

 ## Getting Started